Frequently Asked Questions

 Did water rates increase this year?

-Why did the fixed / volume wastewater billing model change to an all fixed model this year?
+Why did the fixed / volume wastewater billing model change to an all fixed model?

 Since the City first installed water meters in the 1990s, wastewater has been billed the same way as water, with an annualized fixed charge and a volume rate per cubic meter.
 With no reliable way to meter (or monitor) the wastewater leaving a property, the water meter read was used to calculate the volume-based wastewater portion of each wastewater bill.
 The City has heard from residents over the years voicing their concern with this billing structure, stating that water is used for variety of purposes that never reaches the wastewater (sewer) system.
 For example, it is used to water the garden, lawn or wash a car and even fill up a pool.